 You should speak with a medical malpractice lawyer as soon as possible to prove negligence and determine your best options.
 Each state has different statutes of limitations and categories of damages that individuals can claim.

 In Illinois, a person must file a wrongful death case within two years of the loved one’s death.
-You should seek the help of a medical malpractice attorney to assist with the lawsuit process and to answer any of your questions.
+You should seek the help of a medical malpractice attorney to assist with the lawsuit process and answer any of your questions.

 Postoperative infection is often preventable, and punitive damages are also possible in these medical malpractice cases.
 A medical malpractice lawyer can investigate, prove negligence, and fight to compensate you through your legal options.